zapperment/8tlr-router-desktop/README.md

 ### Publishing a new release

 All changes should be introduced to the main branch via pull request.
 Use “squash and merge" to merge the PR.
+Do not bump the version on the PR branch, this is always done on the main branch.

 Create a GitHub access token with _Settings_ → _Developer settings_ → _Personal access tokens_ → _Tokens (classic)_.